Settings Guide

 B2B only

-Only Shopify Plus B2B company members can access the page.
+Only Shopify B2B company members can access the page.
 This uses Shopify's native B2B system to verify that the logged-in customer belongs to a company.
 Non-B2B customers see a "Not eligible" message.
-This option is only relevant for Shopify Plus merchants using B2B features.
+This option is only relevant for stores that have B2B companies configured in Shopify.

 Regardless of which mode you choose, customers must be logged in to use the quick order page.
 Anonymous visitors are always redirected to the store's login page first.
 After logging in, they are returned to the quick order page automatically.